Ashritha-gugire/Ashritha-gugire/README.md

 - 🕵️‍♂️ Think of me as a data detective—ask me how I turn raw data into powerful visual stories.
 - 📊 I specialize in spotting hidden patterns and trends in complex datasets.
 - 🎨 I craft data-driven stories that are easy to understand and impossible to ignore.
-- 🍛 Big fan of Indian food—let’s talk data over some biryani!
+- 🍛 Big fan of Indian food
 - 📬 Want to connect?
 Reach me at [LinkedIn](https://www.linkedin.com/in/agugire/)

 ### Fun Fact: